3liz/lizmap-documentation/source/publish/lizmap_plugin/filtered_layers_login.rst

 * Check group ID or user ID in the administration interface:

-    * To know group ID, you must go to the administration interface :menuselection:`SYSTEM --> Groups of users for rights`: ID appears in parentheses after the name of each group (under the title *Groups of new users*)
+    * To know group ID, you must go to the administration interface :menuselection:`SYSTEM --> Groups of users for rights`: ID appears in parentheses after the name of each group (under the title :guilabel:`Groups of new users`)
     * Or to know the user ID, just use its login.

 * For all vector layers which is desired filter data, just add a text column that will hold the ID for each line who has the right to display this feature.